-- (4) This Policy applies to all ACU Staff in Faculties and Directorates across all ACU campuses. - (5) This Policy imposes specific requirements upon any staff members who are engaged in making sourcing decisions.
-It specifies to what point Finance and Planning requires to be involved in this process, including the selection of suppliers decisions. - (6) Some important definitions:
+- (4) This Policy applies to all ACU Staff in Faculties and Directorates across all ACU campuses. - (5) This Policy imposes specific requirements on any staff members engaged in making sourcing decisions to buy University products.
+It specifies on which projects Finance and Planning are required to be consulted (according to project spend and importance) as regards the selection of supplier decisions. - (6) Some important definitions:

 Term Definition Procurement the overall activity involving Sourcing and Purchasing.
 Sourcing the activities associated with what to buy and from whom to buy (e.g. the supplier selection process).
-Purchasing the transactional, administrative and systems-based activities assosiated with requisitions, purchase orders and their subsequent payment.
+Purchasing the transactional, administrative and systems-based activities associated with requisitions, purchase orders and their subsequent payment.
 Product a Good or a Service.